Essential Steps to Survive a Nuclear Event

 • N95 particulate respirator

-• radiation detector - RadTriage or Geiger
+• radiation detector - (such as a RadTriage device or a Geiger counter)

 • potassium iodide